 I played with Raspberry Pi and Arduino Uno before, but here I wanted to play with something new, smaller and with less power consumption.
 I decided to go with the ESP32 board, following an advice my very good friend @Paul gave me a weeks ago.

-Next step was finding something to player audio from, and as I never tried it before I simply Googled "arduino mp3 module" which gave me it's first answer : DFPlayer Mini.
+Next step was finding something to play audio from, and as I never tried it before I simply Googled "arduino mp3 module" which gave me it's first answer : DFPlayer Mini.
 The module is an autonomous (which means you don't need any additional chip to play audio from it) mp3 audio player supporting micro SD card and with audio amplifier included, exactly what I was looking for because I wanted to build it as quickly as possible.

 After reading a few tutorials and watching some youtube videos, came across a some people who managed to make these two components work together so I ordered them along with a little audio speaker and jumped in !